-On the arts administrative front, Joan completed an internship, promoted to production associate, and in 2020 stepped into a leadership role with WAXworks (Williamsburg Art Nexus) a monthly choreographic showcase with an emphasis on audience feedback.
+On the arts administrative front, Joan completed an internship, was promoted to Production Associate, and in 2020 stepped into a leadership role with WAXworks (Williamsburg Art Nexus) a monthly choreographic showcase with an emphasis on audience feedback.
 She has worked with the Mark Morris Dance Group's operations and development department as an Operations intern, with Triskelion Arts in a front of house role, and with Rhythmology Studios.
 Joan has co-facilitated with Sydnie L. Mosley Dances' PD for the People! course presented through Gibney Dance Center and works as the Task Project Manager for the collective.
 Additionally, with a deep passion for organizing spaces, Joan works as Professional/Personal Organizer with Chic Organizer.
-She is a current member of the Dance/NYC Junior Committee and the Arts Education Program Coordinator with Get Empowered.
+Currently, she is a member of the Dance/NYC Junior Committee and the Arts Education Program Coordinator with Get Empowered.

 Looking forward, Joan is excited to see where her interests and passions for movement will take her, most especially in her home borough of the BX.
-She looks forward to new collaborations, choreographic projects, and more making surrounding themes of body inclusion, environmental justice, and domestic intimate partner violence.
+She looks forward to new collaborations, choreographic projects, and more making surrounding themes of body inclusion, environmental justice, and domestic intimate partner violence & survival.

 Photos by Whitney Browne